-- Use Chili Piper's Queues for Prospects who don't take Action
+- Use Chili Piper's Queues for Prospects who don't Take Action

-- You can also use CP to route these records - the way we handle it is assigning the lead/contact to the appropriate rep (if they don't own the record already) and sending them an email with the form fill data and a notification that the prospect had just filled out a form so they should reach out.
+- You can also use CP to route these records - the way we handle it is by assigning the lead/contact to the appropriate rep (if they don't own the record already) and sending them an email with the form fill data and a notification that the prospect had just filled out a form so they should reach out.

-It is truly up to personal preference how to handle it, we have many customers who do it both ways.
+It is truly up to personal preference how to handle it.
+We have many customers who do it both ways.
 The only real pro of using Chili Piper over another system is being able to manage routing through a singular source (the form) in a single tool rather than multiple.
-However, some teams have more advanced routing needs with complex flows in which case, it may make more sense to leverage existing systems/processes.
+However, some teams have more advanced routing needs with complex flows.
+In which case, it may make more sense to leverage existing systems/processes.